 4. What’s the interest rate?

-When you search the market for an installment loan, you’ll target the best interest rate provider.
+When you search the market for an installment loan, you’ll target the best interest rate, provider.
 Don’t apply for the first loan you find online.
 You need to evaluate different loan options with proper research and select the one with the lowest rate.

-One of the biggest benefits of installment loans are – it can save you a lot of money if you pay early.
+One of the biggest benefits of installment loans is – it can save you a lot of money if you pay early.
 The sooner you pay the loan off, the lesser interest you’ll pay.

 5. Are there prepayment fees?

 It is a fact that lenders earn their profit from interest that borrowers pay through a longer loan payment term.
 Lenders may offer amazing incentives to keep their borrowers away from making advance payments or full payment of the loan.